combefis/combefis.github.io/teaching/ecam.md

           <b>JA40I – Programmation distribuée</b> <small>(4 ECTS, 45h)</small>
           <p><small><i>This course, taught to students in first year of master
-          in electronics and in computer science engineering, is a project where the students have to develop a 3-tiers domotic application to manage a concrete model of a house.
+          in electronics and in computer science engineering, is a project where the students have to develop a 3-tiers home automation application to manage a concrete model of a house.
 They also have an activity about object oriented programming with Java.</i></small></p>
         </td>
       </tr>
     </table>